 One CamelExtension is only loaded once for every one ActorSystem, which makes it safe to call the CamelExtension at any point in your code to get to the Apache Camel objects associated with it.
 There is one CamelContext and one ProducerTemplate for every one ActorSystem that uses a CamelExtension.
+By Default, a new CamelContext is created when the CamelExtension starts.
+If you want to inject your own context instead, you can implement the ContextProvider interface and add the FQCN of your implementation in the config, as the value of the "akka.camel.context-provider".
+This interface define a single method getContext () used to load the CamelContext.

 Below an example on how to add the ActiveMQ component to the CamelContext, which is required when you would like to use the ActiveMQ component.